Home Made Spicy Lamb Burger for National Burger Day:

 I developed a bit of a taste for blue cheese burgers after I was invited to try the special burger at Ed’s Easy Diner the other week.
 So, I was secretly rather pleased to be asked to take part in a National Burger Day challenge by Welsh Lamb.
 I love lamb burgers – the sweetness of good quality lamb works really well with a little cumin and cinnamon.
 Welsh lamb is particularly well flavoured and succulent, it has a PGI rating (protected geographic indication) to reflect something special that can only come from a region where the grass is green and where traditional farming methods are used.

 I add chopped onions and breadcrumbs.
-If you want a gluten free option you can leave out the breadcrumbs and those with fussy members of the family might prefer to add caramelised onion rings when making up the burger rather than adding to the basic burger mix.
+If you want a gluten-free option for a spicy lamb burger you can leave out the breadcrumbs and those with fussy members of the family might prefer to add caramelised onion rings when making up the burger rather than adding to the basic burger mix.
 You can obviously cook these on a barbecue if the weather is good too.

 A great lunch or evening dish, freezable and preparable in advance.
 Can be cooked on a barbecue.
 Serve hot..

 - 1 Medium Onion

 - 1/2 teaspoon Chilli powder or a good dash of tabasco

 - 2 tablespoons Damson Chutney or another sweet fruit chutney